SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 # Class Component

-To create a class component we need a simple JavaScript class, that extends "React.Component" class.
+To create a class component we need a simple JavaScript class, that extends `React.Component` class.

 This way we can have access to all the methods in the "React.Component" class.